sig2566/test_drive/README.md

 User may select the path to put the release build with using –rel_dir flag, following with the path to the release directory.

 ####  Selection setup.
-The setup is specific set of parameters, like IPs, passwords, users, which are used by specific tests setup.
+The setup is specific set of parameters, like IPs, passwords, users, which are used by specific hardware tests setup.
 ####  Selection XML configuration files
 User may use number of configuration files to configure the script.
 The list of xml configuration files is added with the –config flag.